Residency options for retirees

 Planning your retirement move

-Start planning 12–18 months before your intended retirement date.
+Start planning well before your intended retirement date.
 The combination of residency application, healthcare setup, property search, and financial planning takes time to coordinate properly.

-- Consult with tax advisors in your home country about pension treatment and exit planning.
+- Consult with tax advisors in your home country about pension treatment, exit planning, account reporting, and estate planning.

 - Get health insurance quotes early — pre-existing conditions affect availability and pricing.

-- Visit Cayman for 2–4 weeks as a trial run, living in your target neighborhood and testing daily routine.
+- Visit Cayman for a realistic trial run, living in your target neighborhood and testing daily routine.

-- Book a relocation consultation to discuss neighborhoods, healthcare access, and residency pathways.
+- Request a relocation-plan review to discuss neighborhoods, healthcare access, and residency pathways.